-According to the study by the Directorate-General for Energy (Study on a Gas Market Design for Europe), 24 Nord Stream 2 combined with the elimination of Ukrainian transit "creates a serious congestion and related price divergence between NW and CSEE Europe...
+29 https://trade.ec.europa.eu/doclib/docs/2019/july/tradoc_158069.pd_Redacted.pdf al for Energy (Study on a Gas Market Design for Europe), 31 Nord Stream 2 combined with the elimination of Ukrainian transit "creates a serious congestion and related price divergence between NW and CSEE Europe ...
 Once it is built, the impact of Nord Stream 2 on EU consumers' welfare depends on the unilateral decision of Russia how to use (or not to use) the Ukrainian transit pipeline system," the report says.
 The "optimization plan" indicates Gazprom plans to choose the option of damaging the welfare of European consumers.